-They appear to reach an average mantle length of 4.3 in (11 cm), and an overall length of 17.8 in (45 cm).
+Individuals appear to reach an average mantle length of 4.3 in (11 cm).
+In addition these also achieve an overall length of 17.8 in (45 cm).
 While relatively tiny, this cephalopod holds some surprises.

 Glass Octopus Distribution, Habitat, and Ecology

 The remarkable Glass Octopus has a rather wide distribution across the globe.
-They appear to inhabit virtually all tropical and subtropical waters but remain a pelagic zone species, which contributes greatly to our lack of extensive knowledge of it.
+Further, it appears to inhabit virtually all tropical and subtropical waters.
+However, it remains a pelagic zone species, which contributes greatly to our lack of extensive knowledge of it.

 It also inhabits depths ranging from 656 ft (200 m) to 13,123 ft (4,000 m), where we rarely venture.
 In addition, though widespread, it does not appear to inhabit either the Arctic Ocean or Antarctic Ocean.

 While we know little of its reproductive processes, we do know the female broods hundreds of eggs at once.
 Undoubtedly carnivorous, experts assume its diet consists primarily of fish and small crustaceans sharing its zone.